cesarvr/blog/content/post/istio-2.md

 ### Testing

-To test our proxy we just need to run a process in the same IP that understand the HTTP protocol, to make it simple we are going to use Python [simple server module](https://docs.python.org/2/library/simplehttpserver.html) as our test suite.
+To test our proxy we just need to run a process in the same IP capable of understanding the HTTP version 1.+) protocol, to make it simple we are going to use Python [simple server module](https://docs.python.org/2/library/simplehttpserver.html) as our test suite.

 To serve a folder and assuming we have python installed, we just run the following command: